 This course asks the following questions: What is the role of digital media and technology in the world, in individual lives, and in communities across distances and inequalities?
 How do digital media and technology enable and complicate human interactions and the formation of community at the local, national and global levels?
 How is digital technology changing what it means to be human?
 In what ways are humans developing new forms of knowledge, cultural practices, and practical skills through everyday uses of digital media and technology?
 How can we use technologies to examine digital media?
 How can we construct effective media projects (including websites, blogs, podcasts, graphics, games, virtual spaces, audio and video recordings, etc.) that express an awareness of the complex relationship between humans and machines.

-Sean Pue, former director of the Digital Humanities program at MSU, teaches this course.
+This course was developed by the Global Studies in the Arts and Humanities.
+Sean Pue, former director of the Digital Humanities program at MSU, designed this course.
 He is currently an associate professor of Hindi Language and South Asian Literature and Culture at Michigan State University.
 Professor Pue blogs at www.seanpue.com.

-This course is taught by Full-Time MSU Faculty, providing you with the opportunity to work with experts the in Digital Humanities and utilize the Digital Scholarship Lab at MSU.
-Our faculty look forward to teaching ASP courses and often remain connected to students long after the course finishes.
+This course is supervised by MSU Faculty.
+Participants work in small groups with researchers in the Digital Humanities and Global Studies Programs.
+The course uses the resources of the Digital Scholarship Lab at MSU and will provide instruction for the development of projects using innovative technologies.
+Our faculty look forward to teaching ASP short courses and often remain connected to international students long after the course finishes.

 To learn more about Owen Hall and see some photos, click here.